vieiramanda11/alpha-blog/README.md

   * Create, update and delete from owner and administrator
   * Belongs to a user

+* Categories
+  * Create and update only from owner
+  * Has_many articles

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: